OpenFn/docs/adaptors/http.md

 ## Integration Options

 **1. Rest API:** HTTP supports standard methods like `GET`, `POST`, `PUT`, and `DELETE` for interacting with web resources.
 This option is suited for scheduled, bulk syncs or workflows that must update data with external information.
 See [functions](https://docs.openfn.org/adaptors/packages/http-docs) for more on how to use this adaptor to work with the API.
+Note: This adaptor can be used to communicate w/ any API that supports HTTP.

 **2. Webhook:** HTTP enables real-time communication via webhooks.
 Check if your source system offers this feature.